-Kayla will continue her athletic career in June 2018 when make her MMA debut.
+Kayla continued her athletic career in June 2018 when made her MMA debut with a first round submission by her opponent.
 Kayla supports organizations committed to protecting the lives of women and children.
 She founded the Fearless Foundation, an organization that shines a light on the darkness that is child abuse, and uplifts the lives of survivors through sport, education, as well as moral and emotional support.

 Bode Miller - OLY